Pungyeon/required/README.md

 A nice side effect of the last few refactors, is that we can use _any_ logical operator, with our `validate` function, to validate our required properties.
 We can now validate any type we wish, using this method.
 Furthermore, we aren't restricted to using our `validate` function, when using our `validateMany` function.
 Our `validateMany` function simply takes `...error` as input, so we can use any function which returns an error, in our validation.
 This opens up a lot of different options, as an example, we could extract our validation of the `User` into a method:

 > NOTE: It can be argued, that the function name `validateMany` is a little too specific to our usage.
 We could easily rename this function to something more generic, such as `handleErrors` or `returnErrorIfNotNil`.
-Howecer, for the purposes of this article, the current name will do just fine.
+However, for the purposes of this article, the current name will do just fine.

 ```go
 // Validate all required fields of a given user